| |

 enterprises involved in high-tech production, along

 with the in-house workshops of the Institute of Physics.
+The first full energy shot on the re-installed laser

 system took place in the new experimental hall in late